zpiroux/geist-connector-kafka/README.md

 If the `group.id` property is assigned with a value on the format `"@UniqueWithPrefix.my-groupid-prefix"` a unique `group.id` value will be generated on the format `"my-groupid-prefix.<unique extractor id>.<ISO UTC timestamp micros>"`.

-In addition to config as part of Kafka config properties, the following are available for a Kafka source in the stream spec:
+In addition to config as part of Kafka config properties, other fields for topic spec, poll timeout and DLQ config, etc, are available.
+See [spec.go](gkafka/spec/spec.go#L19) for details.

-* Poll timeout: standard Kafka consumer config.
-* DLQ config:  If the stream is configured to use DLQ for unprocessable events (causing unretryable errors), the name of the DLQ topic needs to be provided here.
-If the extractor connector's `createTopics` config is set to true, the DLQ topic will be created automatically.
-See the DLQ struct in Geist Spec definition for more info.
+Example specs (as used in unit tests) can be found in [gkafka_test.go](gkafka/gkafka_test.go#L366).

 ## Limitations and improvement areas